-Roche Diagnostics Corporation's main Indianapolis location is the North American headquarters for Roche's diagnostic operations.
+Roche Diagnostic's main Indianapolis location is the North American headquarters for Roche's diagnostic operations.
 The company has other locations in Arizona, California, Connecticut, New Jersey, and Wisconsin, as well as Puerto Rico and Canada.
 Swiss parent Roche Holding has additional diagnostic subsidiaries scattered around the globe, with a majority of sales being conducted in Europe and North America.

 Roche Diagnostics is also expanding its second largest division, Germany-based Roche Diabetes Care, which makes insulin delivery pumps and diabetes diagnostics and monitoring products.
 The unit regularly seeks to better serve its customers by expanding its product offerings and improving its products' accuracy and usability.